The Heart-Healthy Grocery Store Guide

 - A heart-healthy diet can improve cholesterol levels and lower blood pressure.
 Learn about foods that are considered safe for heart health.

 - Use this guide as you walk through your market or grocery store to help you pick out the best heart-healthy foods for you and your family.
+Find foods based on section of the grocery store.

 - Learn more about the top nutrients that promote healthy heart function.
+Find foods based the type of heart health nutrient you need.

 Heart disease is often thought of as a lifestyle disease because many of the risk factors associated with heart disease can be controlled through your diet and lifestyle choices.
 In fact, the foods you regularly consume can strongly determine your risk for developing heart disease.